Skip the flight: The best family cruises you can drive to in every U.S. homeport

 San Diego: Disney Wonder

 For more than 25 years, Disney Wonder has taken families across the high seas to make some of their best vacation memories.
 Routine refurbishments, including one in 2023, have kept the ship in magical condition.
-Those who book a sailing out of San Diego will get the full Disney Cruise Line experience—top quality service, entertainment, dining, and more melded with character encounters, including a few surprises.
+Those who book a sailing out of San Diego will get the full Disney Cruise Line experience—top-quality service, entertainment, dining, and more, melded with character encounters, including a few surprises.
 “Frozen” headlines the main stage, while other highlights include a water park with a slide and splash pad, and Tiana’s Place, a Southern-style eatery inspired by “The Princess and the Frog” that you’ll only find on this ship.

 Itineraries: Mexican Riviera and the Pacific Coast

-San Francisco: Ruby Princess
+San Francisco: Princess Cruises Ruby Princess

 Conjure up a traditional family cruise, and it probably looks a little something like Ruby Princess.
-“The Love Boat” line has romantic roots, but it’s evolved into a top choice for families who want to replace the frills and thrills with more laidback means of bonding.
+“The Love Boat” line has romantic roots, but it’s evolved into a top choice for families who want to replace the frills and thrills with more laid-back means of bonding.
 Food tastings bring the adventurous side of your kids, while the line’s popular Movies Under the Stars experience invites everyone in the family to snuggle up under a fleece blanket with popcorn in hand, and enjoy an outdoor movie on the pool screen.
 Separate children’s and teen clubs serve up fun with an educational twist.

 Itineraries: Alaska, Hawaii, Mexican Riviera, Pacific Coast